5 strategies to save more and spend less

 “What you make of your life is up to you; you have all the tools and resources you need.
 What you do with them is up to you.” – Unknown

 The essence of money management isn’t hard to grasp.
 Know how much you make, know how much you spend and manage your money in a way that ensures the amount flowing out is less than the amount flowing in.
 The concept is simple, but just because something is simple doesn’t mean that it’s easy.

 Related article: Building wealth is simple, not easy

 The challenge with managing money effectively is that it often means making choices that delay gratification which is counter to the way that human beings are programmed to function.
 Good money management hinges on developing good habits and, wherever possible, in making those habits automatic.
 Here are five simple strategies to help you save more and spend less.

 This is a cornerstone of wealth building and possibly the most important financial habit to adopt.
 Simply put, people who save before they spend have more money saved than those who make saving the last thing they do with their paycheque.
-Anyone who has the advantage of working for a company with a workplace savings plan in place knows the power of channelling money into saving before it hits your bank account and the value of making that savings process automatic.
+Anyone who has the advantage of working for a company with a workplace savings plan in the place knows the power of channeling money into saving before it hits your bank account and the value of making that savings process automatic.

 Related article: Pay Yourself First